What are the best items for traveling with kids?

 Collapsible Wagon

-If you are doing a beach vacation (like Hawaii), this is the better option than a stroller.
-You can pull it through the airport, check or gate check it (talk to your airline) and then use it on vacation to haul gear.
-We couldn’t have made the long walks from rental car to beach in Hawaii without being able to pull our gear.
+If you are doing a beach vacation (like Hawaii) or will be visiting a hotel pool daily, this is the better option than a stroller.
+You can pull it through the airport, check it or gate check it (talk to your airline), and then use it on vacation to haul gear.
+My kids are currently 12, 10, and 8.
+We still bring this wagon on vacation.

 Laugh all you want, but consider this.
 Our childhoods were not recorded in 15 second clips on phones.
 We have long family movies of vacations, birthdays, and celebrations.